yoasyo25/ruby-submissions/1706-b/4module/quantified_self/ricky_jay.md

 ## Instructor Rubric

-### Evaluated By:
+### Evaluated By: Lauren

 ### Notes:

+  - inline edit doesn't persist change on refresh
+  - new foods are appending to table as undefined
+  - navigation back to diary from foods would be nice
+  - calories aren't sorting foods on click
+  - good error messaging when create food isn't valid
+  - for accessibility - black text with a dark gray background is a little hard to read
+  - your JS is so nicely refactored!
+  - Really impressed by both client and server codebases

 ### Specification Adherence

 Application implements **all** functionality as defined, but some bugs or strange behavior where features intersect.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Meets Expectations**

 ### Documentation

 Developer provides easy to navigate documentation showing how to setup and contribute to the application.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Meets Expectations**

 ### HTML/UI

 The team put some effort into styling, and the application is not confusing to use.
 HTML classes and IDs are kebab case.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Above Expectations**

 ### Accessibility

 Developer implements code to increase accessibility.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Meets Expectations**

 ### JS syntax and Style

 JavaScript code is logically divided into files.
 Developers can show examples of good coding practices and demonstrate OOP concepts, like DRY and separation of concerns.
 Developers pay attention to indentation and naming conventions.
 They also consistently utilize ES5 or ES6 syntax and jQuery when working with events.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Above Expectations**

 ### Git Workflow

 The team uses master for production, uses feature branches for small groups of cards, and has a pull request for each feature with good context and conversation.
 Developers that aren't on the team have commented on PRs.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Above Expectations**

 ### Project Management

 The team is using a project management tool to keep their project organized and to track progress.
 Team is documenting conclusions and timelines on relevant cards.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Meets Expectations**

 ### Communication

 The team consistently reaches out to their Technical Lead for feedback on code quality and technical issues.
 The team responds to their Technical Lead in a timely manner.

-- Above Expectations
-- Meets Expectations
-- Below Expectations
+- **Above Expectations**